jsdelivrbot/fullstack-microservices-1/README.md

 * Add more test cases
 * Add a repl service like ramanujan
 * Add a component versioning schema
-* Push real-time mesh component additions/changes down to clients
+* Push real-time mesh component additions/changes down to clients (service worker?)
 * Add A/B testing functionality
 * Add functionality to capture site usage metrics
+* Vulcanize for a prod environment

 # Thoughts